CodeAlloc/NHXHide/README.md

 $ ./setup.sh
 ```

-For Windows, directly download NHXHide .py and use it via python3 shell:
+For Windows, directly download [NHXHide.py] and use it via python3 shell:

 ```sh
 $ python3 NHXHide.py